freerailway/igmn/README.md

 1. Extract the words, lines and arrows (and even the stick figures) from the diagram.
 Record their positions.
 2. Design your own rules based on the positions.
 You may refer to those introduced in the paper.
 3. Build the CERG based on your rules
-4. Engineering work (such as "in this picture", "not in this picture", "how many appears", ect.)
+4. Embellish (dealing with "in this picture", "not in this picture", "how many appears", ect.)